 The FCC may in the future decide to auction additional spectrum for ATG use that is not currently designated for that purpose, or a competitor could develop technology or a business plan that allows it to cost effectively use spectrum not specifically reserved for ATG, but on which ATG use is not prohibited, to provide broadband connectivity.
 Recently, one of our suppliers filed a petition with the FCC requesting that the FCC designate certain spectrum, currently designated for non-ATG use, for use by ATG devices in an amount sufficient to accommodate more than one additional ATG network, though, under rules proposed by the petition, one provider could acquire all of the spectrum.
 If the FCC were to grant the petition and, as a result of the petition or otherwise, decide to auction off spectrum for ATG use and we failed to adequately secure rights to such additional spectrum, the additional ATG spectrum, which may have greater capacity than our current spectrum, could be held by, or available for license to, our competitors.
-Additionally, a competitor currently holds rights to 1 MHz of ATG spectrum.
-Although we have recently signed an agreement to purchase such spectrum, we are required to obtain a waiver of certain restrictions in the FCC's rules in order to consummate this purchase and if the purchase is not consummated for this, or any other reason, this spectrum could be used by the current owner or made available to other competitors or that is newly auctioned for ATG use.
+Additionally, a competitor currently holds rights to 1 MHz of ATG spectrum that could be made available to us or others for lease or sale, and we would be required to obtain a waiver of certain restrictions in the FCC's rules in order to purchase or lease this spectrum.
+In order to remain competitive, we may have to make significant expenditures to purchase or lease spectrum that is currently held by competitors or that is newly auctioned for ATG use.
 The availability of additional spectrum in the marketplace that is authorized for ATG use may reduce any technological advantage we may have over current and future competitors and increase the possibility that we may be forced to compete with one or more other ATG service providers in the future.